CollabDJ/CollabDJ/README.md

 3. **Create a new song** page opens the song making screen with a blank song
 4. **Open existing song** page opens a menu to view past saved songs
     * Opens the song making screen with sound samples queued up from a previous session
-5. **Join a friend** page opens a menu where you can see sessions available for joining
+5. **Join a friend** page opens a menu where you can see sessions available for joining (Optional)
     * Friends can be seen either if they're local over Wifi or Bluetooth (Maybe)
-    * As a fallback, instead of implementing this screen, make it possible to just enter a person's ip address for demo purposes since the song making part is the most important
+    * As a fallback, instead of implementing this screen, make it possible to just scan a person's QR code for demo purposes since the song making part is the most important
     ```
     One possible implementation:
     ============================